mixelpixel/LambdaSchoolTA/README.md

   3) press `ESC` to enter the “command mode”
   4) type `:wq: to “W”rite and “Q”uit
   5) you should be back in your regular console.
-  6) type `git log` to confirm the committ message (press `q` to get back to your regular console)
+  6) type `git log` to confirm the commit message (press `q` to get back to your regular console)

   If you are set up with the NANO text editor, `ctrl-o` is the save command.
+Type your commit msg, the use `ctrl-o`.
 At the bottom of the NANO text editor, you should see a list of command options.

-  To set git’s default editor to your preference:
+  To set Git’s default editor to your preference:

   `git config --global core.editor vim`
-  …maybe you might need quotes:
+  …maybe you might need quotes around “vim”:
   `git config --global core.editor "vim"` or
-  `git config --global core.editor "nano"` and there are ways to associate a text editor with git: https://help.github.com/articles/associating-text-editors-with-git/
+  `git config --global core.editor "nano"` and there are ways to associate a text editor (Atom, Sublime) with git: https://help.github.com/articles/associating-text-editors-with-git/

   I have not tried this, but I am told that to set VSC as the default text editor, this command _should_ do it:
   `git config --global core.editor "/Applications/Visual\ Studio\ Code.app/Contents/Resources/app/bin/code"`